YADICEP/TEMPLATE-IGUANAS/README.md

-# Html 5 + CSS 👋
+# HTML 5 + CSS 👋
 <br>

-This template should help get you started developing with Html and CSS, check out the [tutorial](https://www.w3schools.com/html/) to learn more.
+This template should help get you started developing with HTML and CSS, check out the [tutorial](https://www.w3schools.com/html/) to learn more.

 Check out this [tutorial](https://www.w3schools.com/css/) for the styles.
 <br>